papadeu/TWSPublisher/README.md

 A local instance of IBKR TWS must be running on the same machine where this application is used.

-This application uses TWS in 'read only modus' and doesn't use any personal account information except position monitoring.
+This application uses TWS in 'read only API' mode and doesn't use any personal account information except position monitoring.

 All communication between Publisher and TWS occurs locally.